-1.1 What Is New in 9.10.2-U1
+1.1 New Features in 9.10.2

 - The installer now provides an option to install the updated system into a new boot environment instead of formatting the boot device.
-This makes updates safer and testing different versions more convenient. - The installer warns the user if the computer has less than the minimum recommended amount of memory. - The installer offers an option to set up either UEFI or traditional BIOS/MBR booting. - A new Setup mode drop-down menu has been added to Storage o Replication Tasks o Add Replication. - A new FQDN checkbox has been added to the Advanced System (page 53) settings.
-Checking this causes fully-qualified domain names to be included in syslogd output, making it easier to identify individual systems when groups of computers have similar hostnames. - A Manual Update button has been added to the Update screen in System (page 53).
-Update files can be applied manually with this method. - An Auxiliary Parameters field has been added to Sharing \rightarrow Apple (AFP) \rightarrow Add Apple (AFP) Share. - Samba has been updated to 4.4.5 (https://www.samba.org/samba/history/samba-4.4.5.html). - Modifying network settings only affects the changed network components, avoiding the disruption of restarting all networking. - Chelsio T3/T4/T5 network cards can now take advantage of TCP Offload Engine (TOE) for improved network performance.
+This makes updates safer and testing different versions more convenient. - The installer warns the user if the computer has less than the minimum recommended amount of memory. - The installer offers an option to set up either UEFI or traditional BIOS/MBR booting. - A new Setup mode drop-down menu has been added to Storage o Replication Tasks o Add Replication. - A new FQDN checkbox has been added to the Advanced System (page 54) settings.
+Checking this causes fully-qualified domain names to be included in syslogd output, making it easier to identify individual systems when groups of computers have similar hostnames. - A Manual Update button has been added to the Update screen in System (page 54).
+Update files can be applied manually with this method. - An Auxiliary Parameters field has been added to Sharing $\rightarrow$ Apple (AFP) $\rightarrow$ Add Apple (AFP) Share. - Modifying network settings only affects the changed network components, avoiding the disruption of restarting all networking. - Chelsio T3/T4/T5 network cards can now take advantage of TCP Offload Engine (TOE) for improved network performance.
 Add toe to the Options field of the interface to enable the feature. - LDAP failing to bind to the domain on startup causes an alert. - A new script for backing up Samba4 domain controller settings has been added.
-See Samba Domain Controller Backup (page 208). - The UPS shutdown command can now be customized.
+See Samba Domain Controller Backup (page 212).

-- freenas-debug (page 300) can now include GRUB configuration information. - The php-virtualbox jail template has been removed. - iohyve (https://github.com/pr1ntf/iohyve) has been updated to version 0.7.7. - Additional disks statistics for percent busy, latency, operations per second, and pending I/O requests have been added to Reporting (page 262). - A new API (page 310) has been added.
+- The winmsa VFS module has been added to Samba.
+This module emulates Microsoft's MoveSecurityAttributes=0 registry option, setting the ACL for file and directory hierarchies to inherit from the parent directory into which they are moved. - The UPS shutdown command can now be customized. - freenas-debug (page 305) can now include GRUB configuration information. - The php-virtualbox jail template has been removed. - iohyve (https://github.com/pr1ntf/iohyve) has been updated to version 0.7.7. - Additional disks statistics for percent busy, latency, operations per second, and pending I/O requests have been added to Reporting (page 267). - A new API (page 316) has been added.
 The old API is still present for compatibility.